top of page

 • Grants

 • DOE Maintaining and Enhancing Hydroelectricity Incentives Grant ($5M) - applied Oct.
-2023
+2023; not awarded as DOE believes our FERC exemption disqualifies us.

 • We can and intend to pursue grants even after construction has begun